-Okay, so the Damascus steel knives definitely look good (we’ll dive more into that later on).
+Okay, so the Damascus steel knives look good (we’ll dive more into that later on).
 But, there’s more to Damascus stainless steel knives than just the good looks.
 A lot goes into making these knives.
-Starting with 16-layers of “SUS410/SUS431 Pattern Damascus stainless steel”, whatever that means right?
-Well, those steel types are corrosion resistant and make the blades stronger and more flexible.
+Starting with 16-layers of “SUS410/SUS431 Pattern Damascus stainless steel”, whatever that means, right?
+Well, those steel types are corrosion resistant and make the blades more substantial and flexible.

-The blade core is made of VG-10, a Japanese super-steel that allows these knives to keep their edge for years.
-The Shun chef knife’s 16-degree angle plays a vital role in its sharpness.
-European kitchen knives, Henckels & Wusthof for example, typically have a 20-22 degree angle.
-While other knife manufacturers would certainly disagree, Shun claims to have the sharpest knives out of the box.
+The blade core is VG-10, a Japanese super-steel that allows these knives to keep their edge for years.
+In addition, the Shun chef knife’s 16-degree angle plays a vital role in its sharpness.
+For example, European kitchen knives, Henckels & Wusthof, typically have a 20-22 degree angle.
+While other knife manufacturers would undoubtedly disagree, Shun claims to have the sharpest knives out of the box.

 The Shun Premier chef’s knife has a hollow ground or hollow grind edge.
-You may have experienced slicing onions for example and had the slices stick to the blade.
+You may have experienced slicing onions, for example, and had the slices stick to the blade.
 That can be annoying.
-The hand-hammered finish creates tiny cavities which reduces friction.
-This helps prevent food from sticking to the knife blade.
+The hand-hammered finish creates tiny cavities, which reduces friction.
+This finish helps prevent food from sticking to the knife blade.

 The Prettiest Knife in the Block

-The Shun kitchen knives are known for their long lasting edge retention, thin blade, and light weight, but what really sets them apart is their beauty.
-The 16 layers of Damascus steel creates what resembles woodgrain, and the hammering process gives the knives a textured hand-crafted finish.
-We’ve had the pleasure of seeing these knives up close and they are truly amazing [Click here to see up close pic on Amazon].
+The Shun kitchen knives are known for their long-lasting edge retention, thin blade, and lightweight, but what sets them apart is their beauty.
+The 16 layers of Damascus steel create what resembles wood grain, and the hammering process gives the knives a textured hand-crafted finish.
+We’ve had the pleasure of seeing these knives up close, and they are genuinely fantastic [Click here to see up close pic on Amazon].

-The Handle is made of Pakkawood.
-Pakkawood is a high quality hardwood that’s impregnated with a resin.
-This process makes the handle moisture resistant.
-Sanding and buffing gives the Pakkawood handle its glossy finish.
+The Handle is of Pakkawood.
+Pakkawood is a high-quality hardwood impregnated with resin.
+This process results in a moisture-resistant handle.
+Sanding and buffing give the Pakkawood handle its glossy finish.
 You end up with a beautiful handle that fits perfectly in your hand.

 Performance Durability and Warranty

-Generally, the Shun Premier Chef knife seems to be durable but it doesn’t seem to be as durable or as versatile as the other chef knives on this list.
-However, with regular maintenance, proper care and proper use, you should not have any durability issues.
+Generally, the Shun Premier Chef knife seems to be durable, but it doesn’t seem as durable or as versatile as the other chef knives on this list.
+However, with regular maintenance, proper care, and proper use, you should not have durability issues.
 In case you do, it comes with a lifetime limited warranty.

 What Do Customers Think?

 The Shun Premier 8-inch Chef knife had a ton of reviews.
-Overall, these reviews would seem to suggest a product that customers are pleased with.
+Overall, these reviews would seem to suggest a product that makes customers happy.

 Most customers love the Shun knives.
-They are generally impressed with its incredibly sharp edge, the looks and performance.
-It’s interesting to see so many people absolutely head-over-heels for their kitchen knives.
-Maybe it’s some sort of primal instinct that connects us to knives, who knows?
+They are generally impressed with its incredibly sharp edge, looks and performance.
+It’s interesting to see so many people head-over-heels for their kitchen knives.
+Maybe it’s some primal instinct that connects us to knives.
+Who knows?
 One owner expressed how he had used the knife to julienne over 50 lbs. of onions and didn’t experience any hand discomfort.

-Many owners point to liking that the knife is very thin.
-The incredible sharpness is brought up over and over again in the customer reviews.
+Many owners point to liking that the knife is skinny.
+However, the incredible sharpness is brought up over and over again in the customer reviews.

-Two reviews really stood out for us.
-They were both very critical, and yet positive.
+Two reviews stood out for us.
+They were both very critical and yet optimistic.
 These are the types of reviews that go a long way to influence our purchase decisions.
-The first, a gentleman with over 20 years of experience as a cook, loves the Shun Premier chef knife, but he’s objective enough to point out its potential downsides.
+The first, a gentleman with over 20 years of cooking experience, loves the Shun Premier chef knife, but he’s objective enough to point out its potential downsides.
 He even updated his review a year later to comment on its long-term durability.

 The other reviewer writes a rather lengthy review that explains the differences between Japanese, German, and American knives.
-He goes on to explain blade hardness, and benefits gained or lost when blades are harder or softer.
-For example, a harder high carbon steel blade will keep its edge longer but it also loses some flexibility.
-He thinks that customer dissatisfaction comes from users that don’t understand the limitations of their knife.
+He goes on to explain blade hardness and benefits gained or lost when blades are harder or softer.
+For example, a stiffer high carbon steel blade will keep its edge longer, losing some flexibility.
+He thinks that customer dissatisfaction comes from users that don’t understand the limitations of their knives.

-There are some customers who hated the Shun Premier Chef knife.
+Some customers hated the Shun Premier Chef knife.
 A few said that the quality was better with the Shun Classic line.
-Most of the complaints were from people claiming that the knife just started chipping, or the tip started breaking off.
-This was alarming at first, but taking a deeper look, we are confident that the majority of these negative reviews were from people that misused or even abused (perhaps unwittingly) their knife.
+However, most of the complaints were from people claiming that the blade just started chipping or the tip started breaking off.
+This review was alarming at first, but taking a deeper look, we are confident that most of these negative reviews were from people who misused or even abused (perhaps unwittingly) their knives.

-The Shun knives are amazing, but they aren’t for everyone.
-If you plan on using your chef knife to disjoint chicken or as a screwdriver then save your money.
-This is a great multipurpose knife.
+The Shun knives are excellent, but they aren’t for everyone.
+If you plan on using your chef knife to disjoint chicken or as a screwdriver, then save your money.
+This chef knife is a great multipurpose knife.
 It’s unbelievably sharp, but that sharpness comes at a price.
 It’s more brittle.
-For best results, use your Shun for meats, cheeses, vegetables and other soft food items, and you will have nearly unrivaled performance.
+For best results, use your Shun for meats, cheeses, vegetables, and other soft food items, and you will have nearly unrivaled performance.

-The Wustof Ikon 8-inch chef knife is a high-end German knife that is universally recognized for quality.
+The universally recognized Wustof Ikon 8-inch chef knife is a high-end German knife.
+In addition, it is one of the best german chef knives for the money.
 To save some money, some might consider the classic line.
-That wouldn’t be a bad choice, but after holding both the “classic” and “Ikon” in our hands, the difference is in the handle.
+That wouldn’t be a wrong choice, but the difference is in the handle after holding both the “classic” and “Ikon” in our hands.
 The contour of the Ikon knife handle is much more comfortable than the classic.

-Strength and sharpness are very important when it comes to a good knife.
+Strength and sharpness are significant when it comes to a good knife.
 The Wusthof Ikon 8-inch chef knife is both strong and sharp.
-What’s also important is flexibility.
+What’s also essential is flexibility.
 The blade on this knife is flexible for a few reasons: alloy type (ingredients that make up the stainless steel) and the tapered blade.
 The tapered edge is thicker at the base of the blade and gets narrower towards the tip.
-There is another taper, however, that goes from the spine of the blade to the blade edge.
+There is another taper.
+However, that goes from the spine of the blade to the blade edge.

 The knife is full-tang, meaning that the blade runs the entire length and width of the handle.
 Wusthof uses a special tempering process.
-This precise tempering ensures that you have a durable sharp blade that is able to be maintained at your home and doesn’t need to be sent away to be sharpened.
+This precise tempering ensures that you have a durable, sharp edge that you maintain from your home.

 Contoured Handle with Dual Bolsters